dxxvry/Stage-1-Uno/README.md

 ## Stage 1 - Exploratory Data Analysis

 Stage 1 is a next step that we focused on gathering insights from statistical views.
+On stage 1, we do data exploration and visualization known as Exploratory Data Analysis to gain insight of the dataset.

 What we have done on this stage: